-Like nearly everything in life, a career in accounting has its positives and negatives.
-But the truth is that it’s not so much that the career itself is good or bad, but rather that it’s the right fit for certain people and not for others.
+Like nearly everything in life, accounting careers have positives and negatives.
+But the truth is not that the career itself is good or bad but rather that it’s the right fit for certain people and not for others.

 What you’ll think of an accounting career depends on your personality, working style and life priorities.
-Once you understand the possible pros and cons of an accounting career, you can make an informed decision on whether it’s the right career path for you.
+Once you understand the possible pros and cons of an accounting career, you can make an informed decision.

-So should you get “behind the wheel” of an accounting career?
-Take a look at these pros and cons of an accounting career to steer yourself in the right direction.
+So, is accounting a good major for you to pursue?
+Take a look at these pros and cons of accounting careers to steer yourself in the right direction.

 Pros of an accounting career

 There’s a lot to love about a career in accounting.
 Learn more about a few of the perks you can expect by pursuing this profession.

 1. There is a clear career path

 If you’re studying accounting, you’re learning practical and well-defined skills employers need for a specific set of roles.
 This gives you a much clearer career path compared to someone who chooses to study English or philosophy where the potential career outcomes are more open-ended.

 “I’m a very analytical person, and I’ve found that I love having a step-by-step process to follow,” says Angela Christian, a financial controller at Burkland.
 “Accounting is a perfect field for people who value a clear guidebook to follow.”

 If you choose to pursue an accounting degree, you’ll have a pretty solid idea of where your career will take you.
 Though there are different types of accountants in the field, the duties you’ll have and the skills you’ll use will be generally the same, meaning you know what you’re signing up for.